 If you toss and turn in bed during the nights prior to your driver’s test – or if you get the heebie-jeebies on test day – you’re probably not ready to get your license.

-In fact, lack of preparation is the No. 1 obstacle to passing your test with flying colors, according to Robert Gillmer, a driving instructor and administrative vice president of the Driving School Association of America.
+In fact, lack of preparation is the No. 1 obstacle to passing your test with flying colors, according to Robert Gillmer, past president of the Driving School Association of America.

 To gain the confidence necessary to successfully pass the driver’s test, you must undertake hours of intensive behind-the-wheel lessons and book study – even if such a regimen sounds daunting, Gillmer says.

 “The driver’s test is a piece of cake compared to that,” he says.